 - 143. Where these rules require a ballot of Members, the ballot shall be conducted using a suitable electronic system approved by the Board. - 144.
 Where these rules refer to writing or written or document, this includes email or other communication or instrument in electronic form if the information contained therein is readily accessible to be usable for subsequent reference. - 145.
-Subject to rule 115, a meeting in accordance with these rules may be a meeting in person or one which utilises an audio or audio/visual electronic medium.
+A meeting in accordance with these rules may be a meeting in person or one which utilises an audio or audio/visual electronic medium.